wanghaisheng/concept-ecomm/README.md

 - **Product Listings**: Browse through a variety of plant products.
 - **Cart Management**: Add items to your cart and manage your shopping experience.
-- **User Settings**: Customize your account settings and preferences.
 - **Responsive Design**: Optimized for mobile and desktop devices.

 ## Built With